Textualize/textual/docs/how-to/work-with-containers.md

 ```

 Two horizontal containers divide the remaining screen space in two.
-If you were to add another horizontal it would divide the screen space in to thirds--and so on.
+If you were to add another horizontal it would divide the screen space in to thirds&mdash;and so on.

 This makes `Horizontal` and `Vertical` excellent for designing the macro layout of your app's interface, but not for making tightly packed rows or columns.
 For that you need the *group* containers which I'll cover next.